-Even before Professor Umbridge began imposing rules tighter than Professor McGonagall’s bun, there were rather a lot of things students at Hogwarts weren’t allowed to have.
+Even before Professor Umbridge began imposing rules that were tighter than Professor McGonagall’s bun, there were rather a lot of things students at Hogwarts weren’t allowed to have.

-From edible contraband to the just plain weird, not all the 437 items on Filch’s banned list are there for obvious reasons.
+From edible contraband to the just plain weird, not all the 437 items on Filch’s banned list were there for obvious reasons.

-And when Professor Umbridge came along with Hogwarts’ first ever High Inquisitor role, the banned list became so exhaustive, long and boring, we couldn’t possibly replicate the entire thing here without turning into a potent Sleeping Draught.
-Here are some of the more significant items that students would face severe punishment for possessing.
+And when Professor Umbridge came along with Hogwarts’ first-ever High Inquisitor role, the banned list became so exhaustive, long and boring, we couldn’t possibly replicate the entire thing here without turning into a potent Sleeping Draught.
+So here are some of the more significant items that students would face severe punishment for possessing...